jason-c-dev/claude-cli-rpi5-with-speech/README.md

 ### Code Structure

+The application has been refactored into a modular structure with separate manager classes:

+- `main.py`: The entry point of the application.
-The main `ClaudeCLI` class handles all functionality, including:
+- `claude_cli.py`: The main `ClaudeCLI` class that orchestrates the entire application.
-- Initialization and configuration loading
+- `config_manager.py`: Handles loading and accessing configuration settings.
-- Conversation management
+- `log_manager.py`: Manages logging setup and provides logging functionality.
+- `history_manager.py`: Manages conversation history, including loading, saving, and backing up.
-- API interactions with Claude AI
+- `claude_api_manager.py`: Handles interactions with the Claude API.
-- Text-to-speech conversion and audio playback
+- `audio_manager.py`: Manages audio playback for text-to-speech functionality.
-- Speech-to-text conversion using Deepgram API
+- `stt_manager.py`: Handles speech-to-text functionality using Deepgram.

-- Command processing and user interface
-- Logging and file management
+This modular structure improves code organization, maintainability, and scalability.

 ### Threading

-The application uses a separate thread for audio playback to prevent delays in the main conversation loop:
+The application uses separate threads for audio playback and speech recognition to prevent delays in the main conversation loop:
 - The main thread handles user input, API calls, and text processing.
 - A dedicated audio thread manages the queuing and playback of speech audio files.
+- A speech recognition thread handles real-time audio capture and processing.
-- Communication between threads is handled via a thread-safe Queue.
+- Communication between threads is handled via thread-safe Queues.

 ### Text-to-Speech Processing